enghwa/ecommerce-shopfront-on-aws/wordpress-lab/README.md

 //draft notes.. need screnshots! check CodePipeline that the web asset is fully deployed.

-check your cloudfront url -> you should see book listing, but there is no blog articles yet.
+check your cloudfront url from the cfn output -> you should see book listing, but there is no blog articles yet.

-update Blog url to the webasset and it will kick off another codepipeline
+## update Blog url to the webasset and it will kick off another codepipeline

 Find your code repo in codecommit and edit:
 `wordpressconfig.ts`.